Ojbirke/Smorasmanagement/DEPLOYMENT_BACKUP_GUIDE.md

 2. Look for the DEPLOYMENT_PROTECTED marker in the deployment directory
 3. Use the Database Recovery Wizard to assess available backups
 4. Check if any safety backups were created (pre_git_pull_backup, pre_deploy_backup)
+5. For PostgreSQL issues, check the database connection string and SSL settings
-5. If all else fails, use the Emergency Recovery option in the wizard
+6. If all else fails, use the Emergency Recovery option in the wizard

+## PostgreSQL Connection Settings

+The application uses the following environment variables for PostgreSQL connection:

+- `DATABASE_URL`: The main connection string for PostgreSQL
+- `PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD`, `PGDATABASE`: Individual connection parameters

+These are automatically configured in the Replit environment.